mhausenblas/reshifter/README.md

 $ go test -v
 ```

 For end-to-end tests, Docker is required to provide a local etcd instance.
-See the [e2e-test/](e2e-test/) directory for details.